mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 ## Migration tutorial

 Let's start working.
-We'll take
+We'll take the
 [SuperRentals app](https://guides.emberjs.com/release/tutorial/part-1/) as an example.
 SuperRentals is the great tutorial part of the Ember guides to introduce the main Ember features.
-As the purpose of SuperRentals app is to learn Ember and writing CSS is irrelevant to the matter, the CSS to style the app is provided as a single `app.css` free to download (linked somewhere in the first pages of Part 1), so newcomers don't have to write it themselves as they walk through the tutorial.
+As the purpose of the SuperRentals app is to teach Ember and writing CSS is irrelevant to the matter, the CSS to style the app is provided as a single `app.css` free to download (linked somewhere in the first pages of Part 1), so newcomers don't have to write it themselves as they walk through the tutorial.

-So let's make SuperRentals app ready for migration to CSS modules.
+So let's make the SuperRentals app ready for migration to CSS modules.

 ### Install `ember-css-modules` (and break your app)

-Let's suppose we have finished implementing SuperRentals app.
-The following screenshot shows the page as it should be in your browser, with the nice styling provided in SuperRentals tutorial:
+Let's suppose we have finished implementing the SuperRentals app.
+The following screenshot shows the page as it should be in your browser, with the nice styling provided in the tutorial:

 ![SuperRental with global CSS](/assets/images/posts/2022-08-05-cookbook-ember-app-to-css-modules/screen-1.png)